The Numbers Speak: LinkedIn as a B2B Performance Driver

 - 61% of LinkedIn users are decision-makers in their company.

-- Engagement rates on LinkedIn posts are up to 3 times higher than on other social networks.
+- Engagement rates on LinkedIn posts run up to 3 times higher than on other social networks.

-- InMail messages have an average open rate of 57%.
+- InMail messages carry an average open rate of 57%.

-These figures illustrate a clear reality: for B2B companies, LinkedIn is not a secondary channel but a strategic one, delivering qualified leads, provided you use it with method and consistency.
+For B2B companies, LinkedIn isn’t a secondary channel.
+It’s a strategic one that produces qualified leads when you use it with method and consistency.

 Fundamentals of an Effective LinkedIn Prospecting Strategy

-Before launching campaigns, you need to build solid foundations.
-Here are the pillars every LinkedIn prospecting strategy must follow:
+Before launching campaigns, you need solid foundations.
+Here are the pillars every LinkedIn prospecting strategy should rest on.

 1. Optimize Your LinkedIn Profile